PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 - Cover image - Image
 - Price Tax Excluded
 - Price Tax Included
-- Tax - Label - see component in the Pricing Tab
+- Tax - Label

+IF the tax rule has a tax for the shop's country
+THEN it displays on the Tax label 0% next to the country ISO code.

+IF the shop's country has states configured with different tax per states THEN it displays the tax of the first state configured.

+IF the tax is disabled in Back-Office
+THEN the label is not displayed.

 - Quantity - Lable
 For product with combination, it displays the total of quantity from all the combination
 - Product type and product type’s icon - Button